 To return now to MacIntyre: he holds that human beings are not all reason, as the Enlightenment wanted; nor are they all emotion and will, as Nietzsche and his followers wanted.
 He states something that few modern philosophers have dared to say: that in order to communicate we have to cultivate in ourselves certain virtues without which communication is all but impossible.
 In the twenty-first century this is truly a novel and revolutionary proposition, and it is well worth reflecting upon.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This essay previously appeared in a volume titled Collegium: College and the Academic Community in the European and the American Tradition , edited by Mark O’Connor and Piotr Wilczek, and is reprinted with permission of the author.